Gå till innehåll

 >10

-Risk information is retrieved from fass.se or EPAR.
-In recent years, risk assessments have been carried out based on measured levels in the environment of several pharmaceuticals [3].
-Such information is then presented in the document text for each substance and is an important complement to the theoretical risk assessments from fass.se or EPAR.
+Information on environmental risk is obtained from fass.se or EPAR.
+In recent years, risk assessments have increasingly been based on measured environmental concentrations of several pharmaceuticals—see, for example, [4].
+Such information is presented in the documentation for each substance in the database and serves as an important complement to the theoretical risk assessments from fass.se or EPAR.

 References